 Spike Island presents a selection of paintings and works on paper by Denzil Forrester in his largest institutional exhibition to date.
 Titled 'Itchin & Scratchin', the show spans Forrester's engagement with the dimly lit dancehalls of 1980s East London to the present-day open-air clubs of Jamaica.
 The exhibition travelled from Nottingham Contemporary, where it opened in February 2020.

 Focusing on large-scale paintings made by the Grenada-born, Cornwall-based artist from the last two decades, the exhibition comprises vivid, colourful works that capture the dynamic energy of the London reggae and dub nightclub scene during the early 1980s, a subject that has endured throughout 40 years of the artist's practice.
 Forrester's paintings typically begin as quick sketches, often made during the length of a single track and drawn quasi-blind on dark, bustling dancefloors.

-The exhibition is presented in partnership with Spike Island and curated by Sam Thorne, with assistance by Olivia Aherne.
+The exhibition is presented in partnership with Nottingham Contemporary and curated by Sam Thorne, with assistance by Olivia Aherne.